-The performance-based restricted stock units that were granted by the Company to our Named Executive Officers in March 2021 consisted of one tranche that is eligible to vest based on the Company's relative total shareholder return performance for the three-year period beginning March 23, 2021 and will cliff vest at the end of such three-year performance period.
-100% of the target number of shares subject to the grants will vest if our total shareholder return performance equals that of the Russell Microcap Index for the performance period.
-If our total shareholder return exceeds that of the Russell Microcap Index for the applicable performance period, the target number of shares subject to the award that will vest is increased by 2% for each 1% of overperformance, subject to a maximum payout equal to 200% of the target number of shares.
-Similarly, if our total shareholder return is less than that of the Russell Microcap Index for the performance period, the target number of shares subject to the award that will vest is decreased by 2% for each 1% of underperformance, so that the award has a parallel upside leverage opportunity and downside penalty for underperformance.
-The payout matrix for the performance-based restricted stock unit awards can be illustrated as follows:
+The PSUs that were granted by the Company to our Named Executive Officers in March 2022 are eligible to vest based on the Company's relative total shareholder return performance for the three-year period beginning March 12, 2022 and will cliff vest at the end of such three-year performance period.
+100% of the target number of shares subject to the grants will vest if our total shareholder return performance equals that of the Russell 2000 Index for the performance period, the target number of shares subject to the award that will vest is increased by 2% for each 1% of overperformance, subject to a maximum payout equal to 200% of the target number of shares.
+Similarly, if our total shareholder return is less than that of the Russell 2000 Index for the performance period, the target number of shares subject to the award that will vest is decreased by 2% for each 1% of underperformance, so that the award has a parallel upside leverage opportunity and downside penalty for underperformance.
+The payout matrix for the PSU awards can be illustrated as follows:

-Total Shareholder Return for the Performance Period Relative to the Total Shareholder Return for the Russell Microcap Index % of Target Number of Units Becoming Vested and Nonforfeitable
+Total Shareholder Return for the Performance Period Relative to the Total Shareholder Return for the Russell 2000 Index % of Target Number of Units Becoming Vested and Nonforfeitable

 50% or less of Index 0%

 60% of Index 20%

 80% of Index 60%

 100% of Index 100%

 120% of Index 140%

 140% of Index 180%

 150% or greater of Index 200%

-Payout amounts for performance results between the percentages listed

-in the table are determined by straight line linear interpolation
+Payout amounts for performance results between the percentages listed in the table are determined by straight line linear interpolation